romanejaquez/responsive-ui-flutter-workshop/step_09/instructions.md

 Kudos to you for making it 'til the end of this workshop.
 Congrats!!!

-In this workshop we learned:
+In this workshop you learned:

 - How to create fluid user interfaces using core Flutter widgets
 - How to extract valuable screen information from the ```MediaQueryData`` (i.e. size)